True or false?

 The movie “Bicentennial Man” is based on a book by Isaac Asimov, one of the best-known science fiction writers of the 20th century.
 The story is set in 2005.
 Machines are servants for humans.
 Household robot Andrew is unique in that he develops feelings and self-awareness.
 As the years go on, he increasingly develops human traits.
 He asks his owners for freedom so he can achieve his dream – to be accepted as a human.
 The world parliament, however, refuses to give him human status because he is immortal.
 In response, Andrew changes his body to initiate a natural aging process.
 Shortly before his death, he is officially recognized as the oldest human by the world parliament.

 Science fiction movies show us how some people imagine the future – but no one can predict what it will look like in reality.
 Day in, day out, we all experience that our world is changing at an ever-greater speed.
-Computers and artificial intelligence have long since become indispensable in our day-to-day lives.
-Most of the time, they help us without us even noticing.
+Computers and artificial intelligence now play indispensable roles in our daily lives.
+Most of the time, they help us without our even noticing their operation.
 This is the start of a development that can no longer be stopped – and we wouldn’t want to stop it, either.
 Indeed, it’s hard to imagine why anyone would, seeing as artificial intelligence can help us detect illnesses and develop new methods of treatment.
 If we find technical solutions to slow down climate change, who would be against using them?
 And who would want to wave goodbye to the ability to always keep in touch no matter how far apart we are?
 Yet it’s naturally important that we don’t let all our enthusiasm cloud our judgment as we head into the digital future, but rather define a clear direction and a binding framework.
-At the end of the day, AI is just a neutral tool.
+At the end of the day, artificial intelligence is just a neutral tool.
 We, the humans, are the ones who decide whether it works to our advantage or not.

 Artificial intelligence (AI) is also featured in an ever-growing number of ICT products and services from Deutsche Telekom.
-Eager to pursue a responsible and ethical approach to AI, in 2018 we devised guidelines for this very purpose.
-Since then, we have carried out training sessions and workshops on implementing these guidelines in our company, organized a conference on digital ethics, integrated the AI guidelines into contractually relevant provisions for our suppliers, and developed an internal test seal for ethical AI products and applications that meet our high expectations.
+Eager to pursue a responsible and ethical approach to AI, we devised guidelines for this very purpose.
+Our “Professional Ethics” guide help to translate AI guidelines into specific projects.
+Furthermore, we have carried out training sessions and workshops on implementing these guidelines in our company, organized a conference on digital ethics, integrated the AI guidelines into contractually relevant provisions for our suppliers, and developed an internal test seal for ethical AI products and applications that meet our high expectations.

 The internet is full of dedicated people, inspiring ideas, and countless opportunities to help shape the future.
 Here, we would like to present some of the initiatives that unite people from across the globe and advocate for a fair society.